-Become a volunteer in the Forensic Science Outreach Program, and teach the community about your unique and highly specialized skills through student led workshops.
+Become a volunteer in the Forensic Science Outreach Program, and Skills are transferrable to any job regardless of where you develop teach the community about your unique and highly specialized skills them.
+Need to strengthen your presentation skills?
+Consider taking